vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Implement `useProduct` functionality

 It's impossible to write a tutorial explaining how to implement every composable because some might differ wildly between the platforms.
-For this reason, we will explain how to implement `useProduct` composable and `productGetters` and leave the rest to you.
+For this reason, we will explain how to implement `useProduct` composable, `getProduct` API endpoint, and `productGetters` and leave the rest to you.

 ### Understand composables